Legal Transitions: The Case of Retroactivity in Income Tax Revision, 126 University of Pennsylvania Law Review 47 (1977)

 Date of Authorship for this Version

 Graetz, Michael J., "Legal Transitions: The Case of Retroactivity in Income Tax Revision" (1977).
 Faculty Scholarship Series.
-Paper 1635.
+1635.